Phoenix-Ahria/Swtor/README.md

 _Set an alert for The Ebon Hawk_
 >You: Alert me when The Ebon Hawk is dark 4.

 This way you can now quickly jump on to get those Dark Side Tokens nobody ever gets because, the light side always wins _#Rigged_.
-Private conversations for Discord supporting this will be avilable shortly.
-This feature is only available on the Telegram platform today.

 _Cancel the alert_
 >You: Cancel my alignment alerts